webfx-project/.github/profile/README.md

 *Each link above goes to the corresponding GitHub repository which provides more detailed information.*

-Typically, a graphical application will use the WebFX Kit (with the covered JavaFX API), and eventually some WebFX libraries (like we did with all the demos, except the 2 first basic ones).
+Typically, a graphical application will use the WebFX Kit (with its covered JavaFX API), and eventually some other WebFX libraries (like we did with all the demos - except the 2 first basic ones).
 An Enterprise application will, in addition, use the WebFX Stack and WebFX extras.

 ## Relation with Modality